3 min read

 Catherine did not theorize the future — but she understood where things were going.

 Her Ni did not express itself in ideology or text.
 It expressed itself in placement — being in the right role, beside the right force, at the right time, without triggering resistance.
+That is Ni as navigation, not vision.

 Se — Tertiary

-Catherine's Se appeared most clearly in leisure and celebration: balls and masquerades, music and dance, ceremony and festivity, enjoyment of social atmosphere.
+Catherine's Se appeared most clearly in leisure and celebration: balls and masquerades, music and dance, ceremony and festivity.
+But this was not indulgence-as-identity.

 This is supportive Se, not dominant Se.